HENNGE/aiodynamo/docs/usage.rst

 4. An optional endpoint URL of your DynamoDB, as a :py:class:`yarl.URL` instance.
 Useful when using a local DynamoDB implementation such as dynalite or dynamodb-local.
 5. Which numeric type to use.
 This should be a callable which accepts a string as input and returns your numeric type as output.
 Defaults to ``float``.
 6. The throttling configuration to use.
 An instance of :py:class:`aiodynamo.models.RetryConfig`.
 By default, if the DynamoDB rate limit is exceeded, aiodynamo will retry up for up to one minute with increasing delays.
-7. A :py:class``aiodynamo.health.HealthMonitor` instance.
+7. A :py:class:`aiodynamo.health.HealthMonitor` instance.
 By default, health monitoring is disabled.

 Credentials
 -----------